x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 The major negative aspect is the statefulness of several HBS.
-Private keys always have to be handled in a secure manner, but stateful HBS necessitate a special treatment of the private key in order to avoid security incidents like signature forgery [MCGREW], [NISTSP].
+Private keys always have to be handled in a secure manner, but stateful HBS necessitate a special treatment of the private key in order to avoid security incidents like signature forgery [MCGREW], [NIST-SP-800-208].
 Therefore, for stateful HBS, a secure environment MUST be used for key generation and key management.

 Note that, in general, root CAs offer such a secure environment and the number of issued signatures (including signed certificates and CRLs) is often moderate